oventd/Maya-Turnaround-Playblast/README.md

-# Maya Turnaround Playblast
+# Maya TurnTable Playblast

-Simple generator to create a turnaround camera around an asset and generate a playblast in Maya.
+Simple generator to create a TurnTable camera around an asset and generate a playblast in Maya.

 ## Demo